Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/setup.md

 ## Step 4: Create Subnets (Public and Private)

-The VPC exists across all the Availability Zones in a region. while subnets are associated with a single AZ.
-The Stockholm (eu-north-1) region has three AZs and we need one public (to access the internet) and one private subnet (for internal stuff like databases) in 2 AZs to keep things simple.
+A VPC exists across all the Availability Zones (AZs) in a region, while subnets are specific to a single AZ.
+The Stockholm (eu-north-1) region has three AZs.
+For simplicity, we’ll use 2 AZs and create:

+- one public (to access the internet)
+- one private subnet (for internal stuff like databases)

+in each AZ.

 ![Subnets](imgs/subnets.png)
 ![Subnets](imgs/subnets1.png)
 ![Subnets](imgs/subnets2.png)
 ![Subnets](imgs/subnets3.png)

 This setup creates a private network in the cloud using AWS in the Stockholm region.
-Within this network, it creates two types of smaller areas: public areas that can connect to the internet, and private areas that are kept internal for things like databases or sensitive data.
-These areas are spread across two different buildings (called Availability Zones) to make sure everything keeps running even if one building has a problem.
-Each public and private area gets a unique section of the network, and everything is clearly labeled so it's easy to manage.
-The idea is to keep things organised, secure, and reliable even if we're only using part of what the region offers.
+Within this network, it creates two types of smaller areas:

+- Public areas that can connect to the internet
+- Private areas that are isolated and used for internal services

+These areas are spread across two different data centers (Availability Zones) to ensure the system stays up even if one zone has an issue.
+Each area (subnet) has a unique range of IP addresses and is clearly labeled for easy management.

 ![subnets](imgs/subnetslist.png)
-As we can see from the above screenshot, we have successfully created 4 subnets.
+As shown above, we’ve successfully created 4 subnets.

 ## Step 3: Set up Internet Gateway

-Since we have to build public subnets, we need to provide access to the internet in the given VPC.
-For this, the first thing that we need is an internet gateway.
-The resource block below is the simplest way to create an internet gateway.
+Since we’re building public subnets, we need to give them access to the internet using an Internet Gateway (IGW).
+The resource block below shows the configuration used to create one:

 ![Internet Gateway](imgs/igw.png)

-We have already associated this IG with the VPC we created before by specifying the VPC id attribute.
-Apply this configuration and verify the same.
+We’ve associated this IGW with the VPC we created earlier by specifying the VPC ID.
+Apply this configuration and verify the result:

 ![Internet Gateway](imgs/igw2.png)